-This Statement should be read together with the Corporate Governance Report ("CG Report") and in conjunction with the other statements in the Annual Report (e.g. Statement on Risk Management and Internal Control, Audit and Risk Management Committee Report and Sustainability Statement) which provides stakeholders with a comprehensive view of the Group's corporate governance practices in relation to the MCCG.
-The CG Report, which is prepared in the format prescribed by Bursa Securities, is made available via annual announcement on the website of Bursa Securities and is also available on the Company's website: www.permaju.com.my.
+This statement also serves as in compliance with Paragraph 15.25(1) of Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") ("MMLR") and it is to be read together with the CG Report 2023 of the Company ("CG Report") which is available on the Company's website and in conjunction with the other statements in the Annual Report (e.g. Statement on Risk Management and Internal Control, Audit and Risk Management Committee Report and Sustainability Statement).
+The CG Report, which is prepared in the format prescribed by Bursa Securities provides the details on how the Company has applied each Practice as set out in the MCCG during FYE 2023.
+The CG Report is made available via annual announcement on the website of Bursa Securities and is also available on the Company's website www.permaju.com.my.